MiniZinc

 MiniZinc is a constraint modeling language that allows you to express combinatorial optimization problems in a high-level, readable format.
 It’s designed to be solver-agnostic, meaning you can use the same model with different types of solvers including:

-• Constraint programming solvers (Gecode, Chuffed)
+• Constraint programming solvers (Gecode)

 • SAT solvers